The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 The eland is the largest species of antelope found anywhere in the world.

-They can reach a length of up to 11 feet and have a height of up to 8 feet.
+They can reach up to 11 feet and have a height of up to 8 feet.

-Even though they weigh almost a ton each, these large animals that live in the Savanna can raise their bodies off the ground and jump as high as four feet in the air.
+Even though they weigh almost a ton each, these large animals live in the Savanna.
+They can raise their bodies off the ground and jump as high as four feet in the air.

-As they get older, their coat goes from a light brown to a dark brown that is almost black in color.
+As they age, their coats change from light brown to dark brown, almost black.

 They have horns that spiral beautifully and rise upwards into the heavens.

-It should come as no surprise that elands are a favorite source of food for the larger animals that live in the Savanna, including lions, hyenas, and even humans.
+It should come as no surprise that elands are a favorite food source for the larger animals in the Savanna, including lions, hyenas, and even humans.

 8. Warthog